-One of the frustrations that I hear most about eating organic and GMO-free is the cost.
+One of the frustrations that I hear most about the recommendation of eating organic and GMO-free is the cost.
 Unfortunately, in our chemical-laden world, it does cost more to eat healthy and be healthy.
-However, it doesn’t have to break the bank if one is willing to take time to research, prepare and be disciplined.
+However, eating organic on a budget doesn’t have to break the bank if one is willing to take time to research, prepare and be disciplined.

-I read studies, almost weekly, about serious endocrine issues as well as disease that are being traced back to the toxicity in our food supply.
+I read studies, almost weekly, about serious endocrine issues as well as diseases that are being traced back to the toxins in our food supply.
 Pesticides and herbicides sprayed on vegetables and fruits are causing a myriad of health concerns.
 And then there are the GMO foods that Big Chem would have us believe is safe.
+Of course we all want to provide healthy and non-toxic food for our families but the bottom line is that eating organic on a budget can make the most positive person become depressed.

 “Why is [organic food] so expensive?
 Because right now, at the federal level, we’ve got an uneven playing field,” explains Robyn O’Brien for Prevention.com.
 “Farmers that choose to grow food, genetically engineered to be saturated in chemicals, receive financial aid called ‘subsidies.’
 They also get marketing support and crop insurance, while farmers growing things organically don’t, making their products more costly to produce.”